Skip to main content

 The Lift

-The story portrays the suffering of the back people under a system characterised by colonisation.
+The story portrays the suffering of the black people under a system characterised by colonisation.
 Racism and segregation emerge as one of the thematic concerns of the author.
 It also dwells on the theme of inner turmoil as the two young men face discrimination and joblessness.

 The Ten Shillings